nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 [[github](http://github.com/prave1n)] [[portfolio](team/johndoe.md)]

 * Role: Deliverables and deadlines
-* Responsibilities: Ensure project deliverables are done on dateTime and in the right format.
+* Responsibilities: Ensure project deliverables are done on time and in the right format.

 ### Jian Yi